 How much does it cost to register a company?

-Patricia Holdings can incorporate your company, and deliver it to you by courier, printed and bound in a special purpose professional folder for $765 if you order your company online.
-This price includes the ASIC registration fee of $479, all taxes and our service fee.
-When you order our bound hard copy product, for just an additional $15 plus GST, we will email you a PDF version of your register.
+Patricia Holdings can incorporate your company, and deliver it to you by courier, printed and bound in a special purpose professional folder from $260 (ex gst) + ASIC fee if you order your company online.
+When you order our bound hard copy product, for just an additional $15 (ex gst), we will email you a PDF version of your register.

-If you prefer to only receive a PDF of your company register, Patricia Holdings charges $644.
-Again, this amount includes all government charges (including the ASIC Fee of $479) our service fee and GST.
+If you prefer to only receive a PDF of your company register, Patricia Holdings charges $150 (ex gst) + ASIC fee if ordered online.

 How long until I receive my company register?